-The request would allow for additional development; whatever form that might take under a "by NMU right" or "by bonus program participation" would center that additional development along Riverside.
+At the same time, NMU is limited to an FAR of 1:1.
+That, along with ER requirements for building placement and articulation requirements, will help ensure this is not developed as a monolithic building sprawling across the site.
+The request would allow for additional development; whatever form that might take under a "by NMU right" or "by bonus program participation," would center that additional development along Riverside.

 Staff is aware some may see this reduction in single-family residential area as an encroachment and detrimental to neighborhood character.
-However, given the compatibility standards of the ERCRP, that address not only setbacks and height limitations are similar to Subchapter E Requirements, but also screening zones and other requirements, the potential mixed use development should be compatible with both existing uses on the opposite side of Penick and future uses between the subject tract and Penick - namely, single-family residential.
+However, given the compatibility standards of the ERC that address setbacks, height limitations, screening zones and other requirements, the potential mixed use development should be compatible with both existing uses on the opposite side of Penick and future uses between the subject tract and Penick - namely, single-family residential.

 NMU as a subdistrict was intended to provide for mid-rise residential and neighborhood-oriented retail.
 It is less intense than Corridor Mixed Use, which lines much of Riverside Drive.
 As a subdistrict it is meant to be compatible with residential, from a use perspective, similar to the less intense office, multifamily, or commercial zoning districts.
-With development further limited because of the compatibility requires, staff thinks the request does promote compatibility.
+Staff thinks the request for NMU is one that promotes compatibility.
+As described above, one may anticipate that any additional development opportunities resulting from this request would be abutting Riverside.
+As such, this combined 247' deep tract would provide the classic transition from the most intense development along Riverside tapering down and away from Riverside through the currently zoned SF-1-NP tract and across Penick to existing SF-3-NP zoned residences.